Information for Authors

 - An email address and telephone number for the corresponding author.

-- Select keywords that will make your manuscript easily searchable
+- Select keywords that will make your article easily searchable.

-- Word count of the abstract, and also main text excluding table and figure legends, references
+- The word count of the article is made up of the abstract and main text, excluding table and figure legends and references

 - When reporting new sequence data, the accession number must be given, e.g. 'The GenBank[/EMBL/DDBJ] accession number for the [16S rRNA gene/gyrA, etc.] sequence of XXXXX is XX00000'.

 - A footnote defining any non-standard abbreviations.
 Guidance on abbreviations not requiring definition can be found here.